prabhav999/Decentralized-voting-app-using-ethereum-blockchain-/README.md

-#Decentralized Voting App Using Ethereum Blockchain
+**Decentralized Voting App Using Ethereum Blockchain**

-This project implements a decentralized voting system on the Ethereum blockchain, where users can vote for candidates in a transparent, immutable, and secure manner.
-The app utilizes smart contracts to ensure the integrity of the voting process and web3 technologies to interact with the Ethereum blockchain.
+*This project implements a decentralized voting system on the Ethereum blockchain, where users can vote for candidates in a transparent, immutable, and secure manner.
+The app utilizes smart contracts to ensure the integrity of the voting process and web3 technologies to interact with the Ethereum blockchain*

  The system is built with the following components: